substrate-system/keys/README.md

 of the returned string.
 Format is anything supported by [uint8arrays](https://github.com/achingbrain/uint8arrays).
 By default, if omitted, it is `base64`.

-### Encrypt some arbitrary data
+### Asymmetrically encrypt some arbitrary data

-Take some arbitrary content and encrypt it.
-Will use either the given AES key, or will generate a new one if it is not passed in.
-The return value is the encrypted key and the given data.
-You must pass in either a DID or a public key to encrypt to.
+Encrypt the given message to the given public key.
+If an AES key is not provided, one will be created.
+Use an AES key to encrypt the given content, then encrypt the AES key to the given public key.

+The return value is an ArrayBuffer containing the encrypted AES key + the `iv` + the encrypted content.

+To decrypt, pass the returned value to `keys.decrypt`, where `keys` is an instance with the corresponding private key.

 ```ts
 async function encryptTo (